BrunoffNo13/TestFlatDoc/body.md

 A Jump is simply a means to send some defining data to the API that essentially drives the front end of Papercloud in context of the authenticated user.

 This endpoint is demoed via &quot;Flow6A&quot; of the ApiV2FlowGuide.

 NKB

 This functionality requires vx.x.x.x or later of Connect to be installed on the client machine.

-The call to initiate a jump is as follows:
+The endpoint to initiate a jump is as follows:

  ![](RackMultipart20220608-1-mjrzu0_html_df1eff0f6933cd60.png)